 Cécile Malaspina, Inigo Wilkins, Martina Raponi, Mattin, Miguel Prado, Sonia de Jager

 The NRU diagrams are collaborative creations of the workshop participants + NRU, and translated digitally by NRU + Diede van Ommen.
-Since its inception, NRU has been funded and supported by the NRU members, and depending on the event, also by: SOOPA, v2_ Rotterdam, Collège International de Philosophie, Bidston Observatory, Café OTO, and more.
+Since its inception, NRU has been funded and supported by the NRU members, and depending on the event, also by: SOOPA, v2_ Rotterdam, Collège International de Philosophie, Bidston Observatory, Café OTO, Stimuleringsfonds, UNSOUND Festival, and more.

 For any questions please contact us at: noiseresearchunion at protonmail dot com

-Still image credit: Abelian Sandpile Model rendered by Colt Browning, CC license.
+Self-organized criticality (image and metaphor): Abelian Sandpile Model rendered by Colt Browning, CC license.